uzh-bf/gbl-knowledge/games/Portfolio Management Simulation.md

 tags: ["Simulation", "Investing"]
 subtitle: A simulation to improve decision-making ability
 objectives:
-  - Acquire knowledge of portfolio management and investment processes​
+  - Acquire knowledge of portfolio management and investment processes
-  - Get to know the success factors and conflicting goals of business management in a department​
+  - Get to know the success factors and conflicting goals of business management in a department
   - Promotion of decision-making and communication skills
 scenarios:
   - University education and training